aws-samples/cost-effective-aws-deployment-of-comfyui/docs/USER_GUIDE.md

 ComfyUI allows you to add new features by installing extensions, which are called Custom Nodes.
 By default, this solution comes with the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) extension installed, which makes it easy to install additional extensions and models.

-You can install more extensions either from the ComfyUI-Manager or by modifying the Dockerfile.
+You can install more extensions either from the ComfyUI-Manager, installing manually, or modifying the Dockerfile.

 To install an extension from the ComfyUI-Manager, follow these steps: